lefata/ID-Database-AISA/README.md

     ALTER TABLE public.settings ENABLE ROW LEVEL SECURITY;
     CREATE POLICY "Allow authenticated read access on settings" ON public.settings FOR SELECT TO authenticated USING (TRUE);
+    CREATE POLICY "Allow admin insert access on settings" ON public.settings FOR INSERT WITH CHECK (is_admin());
     CREATE POLICY "Allow admin update access on settings" ON public.settings FOR UPDATE USING (is_admin()) WITH CHECK (is_admin());

     -- 5. Create a trigger to make the first user an admin